mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md

 These sets can either reference a direct member of the set (such as an AS number, IP prefix, etc.), or additional sets which themselves have their own direct members and/or reference yet more sets, ad infinitum.
-In both cases, this referencing uses the members and mp-members attributes {{RFC4012}}.
+In both cases, this referencing uses the `members` and `mp-members` attributes {{RFC4012}}.
 Server and client software can follow these references to resolve a set down to its members, a set of prefixes or ASes.

-A set may refer to another set by including the primary key in its `(mp-)members` attribute, which may be in the same, or another IRR registry.
+A set may refer to another set by including the primary key in its `(mp-)members` attribute.
+The referred set may be in the same or in another IRR registry.
 It is not possible to specify the IRR registry of the referred set.
-This makes primary key collisions possible when resolving a set\:
+This can lead to primary key collisions when resolving a set\:

 1. There are multiple significant IRR registries.
 1. Sets often reference objects in registries other than the registry the set itself is stored in.
 1. There is no guaranteed uniqueness of object primary keys amongst the different registries.
-1. Hence, multiple objects may exist in the IRR system with the same name, making references to them ambiguous.
+1. Hence, multiple objects may exist in the IRR system with the same primary key, making references to them ambiguous.
-1. Many IRR servers will mirror data from multiple IRRs, meaning that even within a single server, there are usually collisions.
+1. Many IRR servers will mirror data from multiple IRR registries, meaning that even within a single server, there are usually collisions.

 The ambiguity encountered when resolving set members can result in either an incorrect RPSL object being chosen, because an object with the same primary key